BRIVIACT® (brivaracetam) CV is indicated for the treatment of partial-onset seizures in patients 1 month of age and older.

 - The precise mechanism by which BRIVIACT exerts its anticonvulsant activity is unknown1

-The efficacy of BRIVIACT was established in 3 fixed-dose, randomized, double-blind, placebo-controlled, multicenter studies, which included 1550 patients1
+The efficacy of BRIVIACT was established in adults in 3 fixed-dose, randomized, double-blind, placebo-controlled, multicenter studies, which included 1550 patients1

 - In Study 3, approximately 54% of patients had prior exposure to levetiracetam and were evaluated in a pre-specified analysis1,3